AmmarAlzureiqi/zyumn.ai/README.md

 - **Interactive Parameter Adjustment:** Allow users to adjust parameters for each simulation and see real-time visual changes.
 - **Advanced Chaotic System Simulations:** Include additional chaotic systems such as the **Henon Map** and more complex attractors.
-- **Multi-dimensional Fractals:** Expand fractal generation to higher dimensions and explore their statistical properties.
 - **Entropy and Complexity Measures:** Include statistical measures like Shannon entropy, Lyapunov exponents, and fractal dimension estimation for deeper analysis of randomness and chaos.

 ### Contributing